zbigniew-gajewski/FsComtrade/README.md

 You can buy and read the standard here: https://standards.ieee.org/findstds/standard/C37.111-1999.html

-F# has been choosen mostly for learning purposes but it turned out that this language is really useful (elegant, succinct, with many powerfull features) for cases where quite complex but well structured (well defined) ASCII file must be converted into an object.
+Initially F# has been choosen mostly for learning purposes but it turned out that this language is really useful (elegant, succinct, with many powerfull features) for cases where quite complex but well structured (well defined) ASCII file must be converted into an object.